sunjiamin0824/CRISPR-Local/README.md

 Column 4:	The on-target score of the sgRNA.
 (There is no available scoring method for Cpf1 sgRNA, denoted by NA) Column 5:	The nunber of off-target sites. olumn 6:	Type of match.(NM:no match found; U0:Best match found was a unique exact match; U1:Best match found was a unique 1-error match; U2:Best match found was a unique 2-error match...
 R0:Multiple exact matches found; R1:Multiple 1-error matches found, no exact matches; R2:Multiple 2-error matches found, no exact or 1-error matches.)
-Column 7:	The sequence of off-target site.
-Column 8:	The number of mismatches between sgRNA and off-target site.
+Column 7:	The number of exact, 1-error, 2-error, 3-error and 4-error matches found.
-Column 9:	The name of exon where the sgRNA located(split by ;).
+Column 8:	The gene and position in which exact match was found.
+(If there is no exact match, then denoted by NA) Column 9:	The name of exon where the sgRNA located(split by ;).
 Column 10:	The number that split by ":" means "TSS position", "exon start position", "length of exon", "relative positon of sgRNA against exon" and "relative positon of sgRNA against TSS", respectively.
-Column 11:	The highest CFD score between sgRNA and all off-target sites.
+Column 11:	The highest off-target score between sgRNA and all off-target sites.(There is no available off-target scoring method for Cpf1 sgRNA, denoted by NA)
 ```
 ####  (2) Program UD-build (if nessesary):